 While it’s a bummer Miracle Mile Shops will now charge for parking, the reality is it’s tough having a free self-park garage when everyone around you has paid parking.

-The list of Strip casinos with free parking has dwindled, but there are several that still have it, including Tropicana, TI, Venetian and Palazzo, Casino Royale, Circus Circus, Wynn and Encore and The Strat.
+The list of Strip casinos with free parking has dwindled, but there are several that still have it, including Tropicana, TI, Venetian and Palazzo, Casino Royale, Circus Circus, Wynn and Encore, Resorts World and The Strat.